-This new proto - org3_update.pb - contains the Org3 definitions and high level pointers to the Org1 and Org2 material.
+This new proto $- \text{org3}\update.pb$ - contains the Org3 definitions and high level pointers to the Org1 and Org2 material.
 We are able to forgo the extensive MSP material and modification policy information for Org1 and Org2 because this data is already present within the channel's genesis block.
 As such, we only need the delta between the two configurations.

 Before submitting the channel update, we need to perform a few final steps.
-First, let's decode this object into editable JSON format and call it org3_update.json:
+First, let's decode this object into editable JSON format and call it org3\update.json:

-Now, we have a decoded update file - org3_update.json - that we need to wrap in an envelope message.
+Now, we have a decoded update file - org3\update.json - that we need to wrap in an envelope message.
 This step will give us back the header field that we stripped away earlier.
-We'll name this file org3_update_in_envelope.json:
+We'll name this file org3\update\in\envelope.json:

-Using our properly formed JSON - org3_update_in_envelope.json - we will leverage the configtxlator tool one last time and convert it into the fully fledged protobuf format that Fabric requires.
-We'll name our final update object org3_update_in_envelope.pb:
+Using our properly formed JSON - org3\update\in\envelope.json - we will leverage the configtxlator tool one last time and convert it into the fully fledged protobul format that Fabric requires.
+We'll name our final update object org3\update\in\envelope.pb: